 Ontario's most epic swimming hole opens for the summer next month

-One of Ontario's most scenic swimming holes, the Elora Quarry, is reopening for the summer season next month.
+The Elora Quarry, one of Ontario's most scenic swimming holes, is reopening for the summer season next month.

-The Elora Quarry opens for the season on June 7 and will be open to the public daily until Labour Day.
+Elora Quarry will be open to the public daily from June 10 until Labour Day for swimming, hiking, and picnicking.

-There's also a one-kilometre loop trail that curves around the top of the quarry and overlooks the Grand River.
+There's also a 1 km loop trail which curves around the top of the quarry, with views overlooking the Grand River.

-And while the water may look inviting, jumping into the swimming hole is a strictly forbidden practice, and may get you kicked out of the park.
+Despite the surrounding cliffs, jumping off into the swimming hole is strictly forbidden, and may get you tossed from the park.

-Advance reservations are required for all visitors, who must purchase tickets and vehicle permits online.
+In order to avoid overcrowding, advance reservations are required for all visitors to the quarry, who must purchase tickets and vehicle permits online.

-Two four-hour sessions are offered each day: a morning ticket running from 10 a.m. to 2 p.m.; and an afternoon ticket that spans from 3 p.m. to 7 p.m.
-Tickets are released weekly on Friday afternoons for the following week.
+Two four-hour sessions are offered each day: a morning ticket running from 10 a.m. to 2 p.m.; and an afternoon ticket for 3 p.m. to 7 p.m.
+Tickets are released weekly on Friday afternoons for the following week, so check the website on the Friday prior to the week you'd like to visit.

 Join the conversation Load comments